sensedeep/dynamodb-onetable/README.md

 ### Model Low-Level API

-The OneTable low-level API has similar methods to the high level API but it does not parse the returned results into Javascript objects by default.
+The Model low-level API has similar methods to the high level API but it does not parse the returned results into Javascript objects by default.
 You can alter this by setting `params.parse` to true.

 The low-level API has the following methods: